 2019 Alfred Nash Patterson Grant Recipients Named

 Choral Arts New England has announced the funding of 15 grants, for a total $13,650, in the 2019 season.
 The funded projects were selected from the 52 proposals received.
 This year's awards are the largest number of grants in the history of the organization, reflecting growing activity and innovation in the New England choral community.
 Both the number of applications and the amount requested have steadily risen over the past several years; last year, 51 applications were received and $14,150 was given in grants.
-Awards will be presented at the annual awards ceremony in the autumn of 2019.
+Awards will be presented at the annual awards ceremony on November 3, 2019.

 The funded projects are listed below.

 Burlington Choral Society, Burlington, Vt.

 To commission Vermont-based composer Don Jamison to write a new work, a setting of seven of Wendell Berry's Sabbath Poems, for SATB chorus with string orchestra, to be performed during the 2020-21 season in Burlington and Montpelier, Vermont.

 For performance in December 2019 of Anne Frank: A Living Voice for treble voices and string quartet by Linda Tutas Haugen.
 Based on selected entries from The Diary of Anne Frank, the texts and music portray Anne’s psychological progression from fear and despair to strength and hope.

 To support the Maine premier performances in Portland in March 2020 of Considering Matthew Shepard by Craig Hella Johnson, an oratorio which tells the story of the Wyoming gay teenager who became a national figure after he was beaten and left to die in 1998.

 Chorus Angelicus c/o Joyful Noise Inc., Torrington, Conn.